bytedance/g3/g3proxy/doc/configuration/user_group/source.rst

   The local file to cache results, it will be used during initial load of the user group.

   The file will be created if not existed.

+  This will be overwritten by the user-group level :ref:`cache <conf_user_group_cache>` config.

+  .. deprecated:: 1.7.22 use user-group level cache config option

 * fetch_script